yodiaditya/simpletod/README.md

 docker build -t <image_name>:<tag> -f Dockerfile
 ```

+3- Conda Environment
+The `environment.yml` is available if you are using Anaconda

 ## Usage
 This section explains steps to preprocess MultiWOZ dataset and training the model.